Motivic cohomology of equicharacteristic schemes: The projective bundle formula and regular blowup squares

-\begin{definition} For any qcqs $\bb F$-scheme $X$, we refer to the map of the previous lemma as the {\em first Chern class}.
+\begin{definition} For any qcqs $\bb F$-scheme $X$, we refer to the map of the previous lemma as the {\em first Chern class map} for motivic cohomology.
 We will often refer to the induced natural map on $H^2$, namely in the same way. \end{definition}